Home Feedback Contents

 • The fourth entry gives the date and place of birth.

-(2) The second set of data pertain to essential facts on the beatification process:
+(2) The second set of data pertains to essential facts on the beatification process:

 • competent diocese refers to the diocese or eparchy which constitutes the .